SocketCluster/socketcluster/README.md

 used internally for various purposes.

 The workerController option is the path to a file which each SocketCluster worker will use to bootstrap itself.
-This file is a standard Node.js module which must expose a run() function - Inside this run function is where you should put all your application logic.
+This file is a standard Node.js module which must expose a run(worker) function - Inside this run function is where you should put all your application logic.

+The balancerController option is optional and represents the path to a file which each load balancer will use to bootstrap itself.
+This file is a standard Node.js module which must expose a run(loadBalancer) function.
+This run function receives a LoadBalancer instance as argument.
+You can use the loadBalancer.addMiddleware(middlewareType, middlewareFunction) function to specify middleware functions to preprocess/filter out various requests before they reach your workers - The middlewareType argument can be either loadBalancer.MIDDLEWARE_REQUEST or loadBalancer.MIDDLEWARE_UPGRADE.

 Example 'worker.js':